-French Toast is breakfast favorite, usually served with real maple syrup and a sprinkle of confectioner’s sugar.
-This easy French Toast recipe is simple enough to be made by anyone, no skills required.
+French Toast is breakfast favourite, usually served with real maple syrup and a sprinkle of confectioner’s sugar.
+This easy recipe is simple enough to be made by anyone, no skills required.

 The recipe calls for Texas Toast, but you can use any bread of your choice.
 We prefer a thicker bread like Texas Toast or Challah Bread.
 But in a pinch I have made this recipe with regular sliced bread.
 I don’t recommend brown or whole wheat bread, because it just doesn’t seem to absorb the egg mixture as well.